PavlidisLab/rdp/docs/migration.md

 assets will not work anymore.
 Refer to the [editing assets](customization.md#editing-assets) section to customize assets.

+### API breaking changes

+If you use our API, there's been a few minor cleanups that resulted in breaking changes.

+The `id` and `anonymousId` fields are now mutually exclusives.
+This means that you have to lookup the existence of the attribute before retrieving its value.

+The `privacyLevel` field does not use a numerical encoding anymore but instead explicit strings: `PRIVATE`, `SHARED` and `PUBLIC`.

 ## Migrate from 1.3 to 1.4

 This release includes the initial schema of the 1.3.1 release as baseline.
 This means that you don't have to go through